 Wrapping Things Up: How Many NBA Teams are in Canada?

-Overall, Canada has a rich history of basketball, but it also has a very bright future.
+Overall, Canada has a rich basketball history, but it also has a very bright future.
 Canada’s only basketball team, the Toronto Raptors, continues to draw crowds and interest in the sport.
-Fun fact, these first-time champions even have the most expensive championship ring in NBA history.
+Fun fact: these first-time champions even have the most expensive championship ring in the history of the NBA.

 Canadian basketball has continued to excel.
 A new basketball league has even emerged.
 This is the Canadian Elite Basketball League, which began its first season in 2019.
-Though they only have one NBA team now, that doesn’t mean that there will only be one in the future.
-Franchises are started, and teams can easily be moved, maybe your favorite team will end up in Canada.
+Though they only have one NBA team now, that doesn’t mean there will be only one in the future.
+Franchises are started, and teams can easily be moved, and maybe your favorite team will end up in Canada.

 Did you find this article helpful?
 Then you may also like our post on how many NBA teams are in California.

 We also answer other frequently answered questions on basketball here.